 The school/college you are attending was closed before you complete the program that you’ve taken the loan for.
 If you were absent, it should be on approved leave or you were attending school in less than 120 days of the closure date

-The school you were enrolled in falsely certified your ability to benefit from the education, i.e they tested your ability in an improper manner at the time of enrollment
+The school you were enrolled in falsely certified your ability to benefit from the education, i.e they improperly tested your ability at the time of enrollment

 The loan application or promissory note was signed on your name by the school without your permission and you didn’t attend class